raghavmta/CubeTest/README.md

 ```
 ## Deployment

 Open your browser, by default the homepage should run on 127.0.0.1:5000.
-Enter details manually for a test run (make sure to run Cube.py before you do this!)
+Enter details manually for a test run (make sure you have logs.txt in the directory and make sure to run Cube.py before you do this!)

 ## Built With